actions/actions-runner-controller/docs/gha-runner-scale-set-controller/README.md

 #### Major changes

 1. Added proxy support for the controller and the runner pods, see the new helm chart fields [#2286](https://github.com/actions/actions-runner-controller/pull/2286)
-1. Added the abiilty to provide a pre-defined kubernetes secret for the auto scaling runner set helm chart [#2234](https://github.com/actions/actions-runner-controller/pull/2234)
+1. Added the abiilty to provide a pre-defined kubernetes secret for the autoscaling runner set helm chart [#2234](https://github.com/actions/actions-runner-controller/pull/2234)
 1. Enhanced security posture by removing un-required permissions for the manager-role [#2260](https://github.com/actions/actions-runner-controller/pull/2260)
 1. Enhanced our logging by returning an error when a runner group is defined in the values file but it's not created in GitHub [#2215](https://github.com/actions/actions-runner-controller/pull/2215)
 1. Fixed helm charts issues that were preventing the use of DinD [#2291](https://github.com/actions/actions-runner-controller/pull/2291)